Krishna2607/Cryptography/README.md

 This repository contains the codes for some cryptrograhic algorithms.
 All codes are written in Python.
 Questions are also uploaded in a PDF file.
+This repository also contains all the project files of "INTEGRITY CHECKER".